Blood Rites (novel): Synopsis

 Trixie thrusts the gun into Dresden's hand and screams that he killed Emma.
 The entire cast and crew see him holding the gun.
 Dresden flees, handing the gun off to Joan as he runs out the door, giving her a brief synopsis of what Trixie has done.
 Back at his apartment, Bob gives Dresden the location and a site map of the vampire hideout in a homeless shelter.
 He and Ebenezar pick up Murphy from her family picnic and rendezvous with Kincaid.
 Kincaid and Ebenezar know each other from before, and share mutual hatred.
 Although they almost erupt into violence, they give their word to Dresden for a temporary truce until they can shut down Mavra and her scourge.
 Impersonating Red Cross workers, Kincaid and Murphy evacuate the homeless people and shelter staff from the ground floor.
 Ebenezar keeps the truck running while they go into the basement lair, finding a group of imprisoned children.
 Mavra and her henchmen ambush them with flamethrowers, setting the building on fire.
 Dresden's shield keeps the flamethrower from physically reaching them, but it fails to stop the intense heat from passing through, and incinerates his left hand.
 Dresden sends the flame back at the vampires, and he and Kincaid manage to overpower them.
 Gathering the children, they flee the burning building.

 Kincaid leaves, giving Dresden three days to pay him or die.
 Murphy and Dresden take the rescued children to Fr.
 Forthill.
 Ebenezar explains that a Blackstaff is the White Council's assassin, allowed to break the Laws of Magic as he sees fit to protect the Council.
 Also, he tells Dresden that his mother, Margaret LeFay, was his apprentice.
 And finally, Margaret was murdered by Lord Raith, but that Raith is spectacularly protected from magic, and even Margaret's death curse didn't seem to do anything.

 Dresden coopts Lara to overthrow her father, and finds Madge and Trixie with Raith and Thomas in the Deeps.
 They plan to sacrifice Thomas to kill Dresden with a final curse, freeing Lord Raith from Margaret's death curse, which has prevented Raith from feeding for years, leaving him extraordinarily weak.
 Madge kills Trixie with a spell, then summons He Who Walks Behind to kill Dresden, but the spell is interrupted, and the Outsider kills Madge, fleeing into the night.
 Lara arrives, and enthralls Raith, who is too weak to defend himself.
 She makes her father into a puppet, so their enemies won't see any weakness in House Raith or the White Court.
 Banished from House Raith, Thomas moves into Dresden's apartment and pays off Dresden's debt to Kincaid as thanks for saving his life.
+Dresden decides to keep the puppy, naming it Mouse, and learns from Bob that his previous touching of a Denarian coin has given him access to powerful Hellfire magic.